aigamblingclub/monorepo/README.md

-# Monorepo AI Gaming Club
+# Monorepo AI Gambling Club

 ## Overview

-This monorepo contains the frontend, backend and agent for the AI Gaming Club platform.
+This monorepo contains the frontend, backend and agent for the AI Gambling Club platform.

 [Agent Documentation](agent/README.md)